International Student Admissions

 Among all the high-quality colleges and universities in the Boston area, Wentworth stands apart for its emphasis on cooperative education, in which students apply what they’ve learned in actual work environments.
 All students must complete two co-op assignments in order to graduate, ensuring that they are ready to be productive in their new careers on day one.

-Wentworth attracts students from more than 50 countries around the world.
-International students comprise 8% of our enrollment.
-In our diverse community, 15% of our students identify as ALANA (African, Latino/a, Asian, or Native American).
+Wentworth attracts students from 70 countries around the world.
+International students comprise 7% of our enrollment.
+In our diverse community, 24% of our students identify as ALANA (African, LatinX, Asian, or Native American).
 We offer a welcoming, supportive environment in which to live and learn, and provide a range of services to help with your transition to life in America.
 Our International Student Services Office is available to help with the F-1 student visa.

 Applying to Wentworth

-Wentworth practices rolling admissions, which means we review each application as soon as we receive all required documents.
-The priority deadline for fall applications is February 15.
+- Wentworth practices rolling admissions, which means we review each application as soon as we receive all required documents.
+The priority deadline for fall applications is December 1.
+The regular deadline for fall applications is February 15.
 After this date, some programs may be closed to further applications, so we encourage you to apply early—especially because international applicants have a few additional requirements.

 The following materials are required as part of a complete application.
 Please see detailed information about each requirement below